ipfs/kubo/docs/config.md

 Mplex is deprecated, this is because it is unreliable and randomly drop streams when sending data *too fast*.

-New pieces of code rely on backpressure, that means the stream will dynamicaly slow down the sending rate if data is getting backed up.
+New pieces of code rely on backpressure, that means the stream will dynamically slow down the sending rate if data is getting backed up.
 Backpressure is provided by **Yamux** and **QUIC**.